 In addition to performing, she served as an Adjunct Faculty at New York University to teach group keyboard classes and private piano lessons.
 Among many freelance projects, she also served as a staff pianist at Interlochen Arts Camp and at NYU (conducting, violin, cello, double bass, and brass classes).
 She received a Bachelor's degree in Piano Performance with honors from MSU and a Master's degree in Collaborative Piano with honors from NYU where she privately studied with Anne-Marie McDermott, Grant Wenaus, and Jose Ramon Mendez.

-Ms. Han currently resides in Brooklyn teaching and collaborating with instrumentalists, vocalists (NYU and Brooklyn Youth Chorus), and composers.
-She is currently a pianist in Echo Chamber, a contemporary music sextet who commissions and performs works with an eye towards cross-media collaborations. www.echochamber.nyc
+Ms. Han currently resides in Brooklyn teaching and collaborating with instrumentalists, vocalists (NYU Steinhardt and Tisch schools and Brooklyn Youth Chorus), dancers, and composers.
+She is currently a pianist in Echo Chamber, a contemporary music septet who commissions and performs works with an eye towards cross-media collaborations.